SaraGaire/SaraGaire/README.md

 ## 🖌️ Beyond Code
 When I'm not coding, you'll find me:
-- 🎨 Painting
+- 🎨 Painting,Playing chess,writing
-- 📚 Getting lost in novels.
+- 📚 Getting lost in novels (specially russian writers)
-- ☕ At a café, dreaming up ideas for my next project
+- Planning about project and coming up with ideas.

 ---